afrovera/simple-app/README.md

 git clone https://github.com/<your_github_username>/simple-app
 ```

-This creates a directory named `opstest` in your current directory, which contains the code for the Amazon ECS sample app.
+This creates a directory named `simple-app` in your current directory, which contains the code for the Amazon ECS sample app.

 #### 2. Create the CloudFormation stack